guilhermesob/data_analyst_view/README.md

 # data_analyst_view
-data anlyst viwers of Diggo and Raluca this month
+Machine learnig and data anlyst viwers of Diggo and Raluca this month